Bug Out Location: How To Find One You Can Afford

 • If you found one family member and a couple of friends, you might get access to this property for only $2,750.

+Yes…that’s still not free, but it looks much more affordable when you team up.
 Plus, if you team up with a group of like-minded friends, you’ll all have higher survival rates when SHTF.
+That’s how I would start my search for a private location to purchase.

 I would do this several times and come up with a list of several properties to visit.

+Never, ever buy a property sight unseen.
 I’ve heard of people doing this when they find a great deal online, which typically results in major disappointment.

 Find a buyer’s real estate agent you trust and go see the properties with your own eyes.

+Another place I’ve seen some interesting bug out property listings is Craigslist.
 I saw a potential bug out property about a month ago selling for 5k in a remote location in Colorado.
+Now again, buyer beware…

+Most times, these lower-priced survival locations are priced that way for a reason.
 It’s your job to find out why the price is reduced and then determine whether that’s a deal-breaker or not.

 Bug Out Bag Checklist eBook Cover - a man walking away wearing a military style backpack